 Projects

-Approximate high dimensional functions based on point samples only.
+Approximate high dimensional functions based on point samples.
+Access the GitHub Repository.

 Sparse grid Interpolation (also called stochastic collocation) is an approximation method for high-dimensional functions, i.e. functions that depend on many scalar input variables.

-The algorithm uses point samples (the “sparse grid”) to generate a polynomial interpolant of the original function that can be evaluated cheaply and quickly.
+The algorithm generates a polynomial interpolation of the original function that can be evaluated cheaply and quickly, compared to the original.

 SGMathods can be used to interpolate any function, but the focus is on parametric coefficient PDEs, with useful functions and a number of examples already implemented.
-This is the kind of problem you need to solve when approximating random coefficient PDEs.
+This type of problem is also relevant when approximating random coefficient PDEs if the random field is represented by a parametric equivalent (e.g. a Karhunen-Loève expansion).

-• User-defined 1D interpolation operators (e.g. piecewise linear functions or global Chebyshev polynoamials) can esaily defined and are automatically “upgraded” to a sparse grid method;
+- User-defined 1D interpolation operators (e.g. piecewise linear functions or global Chebyshev polynomials) can easily be defined and are automatically “upgraded” to a sparse grid method;

-• A multilevel sparse grid interpolation class implementing the method from [Teckentrup et al., SJUQ, 2015]).
+- A multilevel sparse grid interpolation class implementing the method from [Teckentrup et al., JUQ, 2015].
 It dramatically reduces the cost of approximating random coefficient PDEs by cleverly combining sparse grid and finite element resolutions.

 Sparse grid approximation of nonlinear stochastic PDEs.
-With application to the stochastic LLG equation (micromagnetics).
+The LLG equation.

-Research paper written at TU Wien and UNSW, under review, with Prof. M. Feischl, Dr. X. An, Prof. J. Dick, Prof. T. Tran.
+Research paper written at TU Wien and UNSW with Prof. M. Feischl, Dr. X. An, Prof. J. Dick, Prof. T. Tran.
+Read the ArXiv Preprint or the SIAM JUQ final Publication.

 Convergence of adaptive sparse grid-finite elements for affine diffusion Poisson.

 We consider a Poisson partial differential equation with random diffusion coefficient.
-This model has applications e.g. in ground water flow modelling, in which the composition of the soil is not precisely know.
+This model has applications e.g. in groundwater flow modelling (the composition of the soil may not precisely be known) or solid/fluid mechanics (the material’s properties may be affected by measurement uncertainties).

 Trimmed isogeometric discretization of the Stokes problem.